GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Class Reference Graph and Reachability

-In order to provide a diagnosis in the output report, the tool builds a _class reference graph_, and annotates linkage errors with _reachability_ from _entry point classes_.
+In order to provide a diagnosis in the output report, the tool builds a [class reference graph]( ../library-best-practices/glossary.md#class-reference-graph), and annotates linkage errors with [reachability]( ../library-best-practices/glossary.md#reachability) from [entry point classes]( ../library-best-practices/glossary.md#entry-point-class).
 Optionally the tool outputs a report including only _reachable_ static linkage errors.
 The tool allows users to choose the scope of entry point classes: